 Patrick Vieira, 107

-A part of France’s World Cup 98 run when he was just 22 and a subsequent winner of the Euros in 2002, Patrick Vieira formed the complete footballer.
+Patrick Vieira made a complete footballer.
+He played a part in France's World Cup 98 run when he was just 22 and was a subsequent winner of the Euros in 2002.
 He possessed incredible technique and athleticism combined with defensive prowess.
-While he captained the French side in Euro 2008, he nonetheless fell out injured and retired in 2010, altogether earning 107 caps and firing six goals.
+While he captained the French side in Euro 2008, he nonetheless fell out injured and retired in 2010.
+Altogether, Vieira earned 107 caps and fired in six goals.

 Didier Deschamps, 103